The Employee's Guide to Employee Led SPVs

 If the company does not raise another round and then gets bought at a preferred share price of $10, then

 Carried interest to the SPV lead is $360k

 20% * $1.8m

-For example, if you raise a $10m syndicate and the company exits at a 2x multiple, then your carried interest is $2m ($20m-$10m = $10m, $10m * 20% = $2m)
+If you raise a $10m SPV and the company exits at a 2x multiple, then your carried interest is $2m ($20m-$10m = $10m, $10m * 20% = $2m)

 These examples are for illustration only and don’t take into account dilution, taxes, fees, etc.